×

 • Issues pertaining to your driving skills and job performance

-• Have a ready list of all the medication you’re currently on
+• Have a ready list of all the medications you’re currently on

 • Any questions you may want to ask or things you want the doctor to know